|

 Should I Use a Handheld Clothes Steamer to Kill Dust Mites?

-On the other hand, the upright steamers are slightly heavier but offer longer steaming times.
+The two types of clothes steam cleaners are handheld and upright steamers.
+In terms of design, handheld models are more lightweight and easier to use.
+Upright steamers are slightly heavier but offer longer steaming times.
 This is helpful when cleaning larger areas – you don’t need to stop and refill the tank as often.
+Both are effective at killing dust mites.

 Final Verdict

 Even if dust mites don’t bite, they cause allergic reactions in humans.
-Therefore, you need to clean your home regularly to get rid of them.
+Therefore, you need to clean your home regularly to eliminate them.
+Luckily, steam is a guaranteed way of killing dust mites without chemicals.

-References:
+Other References:

 Colloff MJ, Taylor C, Merrett TG.
 The use of domestic steam cleaning for the control of house dust mites.
 Clin Exp Allergy.
 1995 Nov;25(11):1061-6. doi: 10.1111/j.1365-2222.1995.tb03252.x.
 PMID: 8581838.